Housing and Sheltering People with Pets

 You can also take inspiration from the University of Washington’s pop-up gallery, which presented images of pets with their owners experiencing homelessness alongside data collected about homelessness and the benefits of pet ownership.

-Find more short, inspirational videos honoring specifically the dog-human bond and homelessness at mydogismyhome.org.
+Discover more short, inspirational videos that specifically honor the dog-human bond and homelessness at mydogismyhome.org.